ekoindia/openapi-spec/markdown/README.md

 ```

-### 1.4 Validate Sender Aadhaar OTP API
+### 1.4 Validate Sender OTP API
-This API is used to verify a sender's mobile number by sending an OTP (One-Time Password) to the provided number.
+This API is used to validate the sender's Aadhar number.

 #### Details
 - **Method:** POST